Well, Vectorworks and WYSIWYG both allow for this. Capture is more of a pre-viz program and thus its plotting capabilities are limited.

 With LD assistant it is... but by the time you get that you might as well get vectorworks... but the nice thing about LD assistant is that most TD's use AutoCAD, as well as set designers... so you can have everything in one nice package...

-bit cumbersome.
+I tried LD assistant, and its still a bit cumbersome.
 Don't get me wrong, I love AutoCAD, and I agree with what you say with TDs and set designers.
 Although I'm seeing them switch as well to VW lately.